YournextCISO/Splunk-AD-LAB/README.md

 This project series I will go  through the process of building a home lab to learn about Active Directory (AD) and enhance my skills for both blue and red team roles Here are some of the things we will be setting up:

-1. **Set Up Active Directory (AD)**: Build and configure your own Active Directory environment to understand how domain management works.
+1. **Set Up Active Directory (AD)**: Build and configure  Active Directory environment to understand how domain management works.
 2. **Splunk**: Set up Splunk to ingest telemetry from  Windows Server and target Windows machine.
 3. **Pfsense**: Acting ous the firewall
 4. **Red Team and Blue Team Exercises**: